Paul Tagoe: Early life and education

 Tagoe was born on 6 January 1914 in Accra.
 He began his elementary schooling at the Koforidua Methodist School.
 He was later transferred to the Bishop School in Accra.
 He later joined the Government School and then Christ Church Grammar School.
 He had his secondary education at the Accra Academy.

 Career

-After his secondary education, Tagoe gained employment at O'Reilley Institute.
+After his secondary education, Tagoe gained employment at O'Reilly Institute.
 There he taught for a couple of years and left to take up a job as a nurse-dispenser in training.
 He worked as a nurse-dispenser for another couple of years then joined the Army.
 There, he was attached to the Royal Pay Corps.
 He remained with the army until 1947 when his group was demobilised.
 In 1948 Tagoe joined the Cocoa Marketing Board (Export Control Division).
 In 1952 Tagoe joined the Cocoa Purchasing Company.
 After three years of service he was promoted to Regional Manager.
 In 1956 the Cocoa Purchasing Company went into liquidation as a result of the Jibowu Commission and Paul Tagoe was relieved of his duties.
 In July 1960 he was appointed a Commercial Officer at the Ghana Supply Commission.
 He held that post until 1963.